asyncapi/website/pages/docs/community/styleguide/formatting.md

   ```
 ## Spacing

-Line spacing, or the amount of vertical space between lines of text in a paragraph, can aid or hinder reading.
+Line spacing, or the vertical space between lines of text in a paragraph, can aid or hinder reading.
 Adequate line spacing aids readers in navigating from the end of one line to the start of the next.

 - Leave a blank line between paragraphs to visually separate them.
 This helps readers distinguish between different sections of content.
 - For headings and subheadings, leave a single blank line before and after them to provide clear visual separation.